-All publicly funded (at state, territory and/or Australian Government level) government and non-government agencies that provide one or more specialist alcohol and/or drug treatment services, including residential and non-residential agencies.
-Acute care hospitals or psychiatric hospitals are included if they have specialist alcohol and drug units that provide treatment to non-admitted patients (e.g. outpatient services).
-Aboriginal or Mental Health Services may also be included if they provide specialist alcohol and other drug treatment.
-However, the vast majority of Australian Government-funded Indigenous substance use services or Aboriginal primary health care services are not included in the collection.
+- All publicly funded (at state, territory and/or Australian Government level) government and non-government agencies that provide one or more specialist alcohol and/or drug treatment services, including residential and non-residential agencies. - Acute care hospitals or psychiatric hospitals are included if they have specialist alcohol and drug units that provide treatment to non-admitted patients (e.g. outpatient services). - Aboriginal or Mental Health Services may also be included if they provide specialist alcohol and other drug treatment.